SoenkeD/sc/docs/features.md

 `--root` is the desired root of the project (the directory should not exist) \
-`--module` is the name of the desired Golang module e.g. `github.com/SoenkeD/sc` `--container` can be used to enable podman (defaults to docker)
+`--module` is the name of the desired Golang module e.g. `github.com/SoenkeD/sc` `--container` can be used to enable podman (defaults to docker) `--ctl` can be used to overwrite the default ctl dir of the setup template
 ## export
 tbd.